Mastrom10/SpeedTestGamer/README.md

 # SpeedTestGamer

 This project provides a simple UDP based "speedtest" tool intended for gaming scenarios.
 It consists of a server and a client written in C++.
-The client sends packets at a configurable rate and size and measures round-trip latency for each packet individually.
+The client requests a number of packets and the server sends them back at the configured tick interval while each packet carries a timestamp to measure latency.

 ## Building